timo-reymann/poc-base-image-manager/README.md

 Proof of Concept for (CI) image management
 ===

+> **Note:** This is currently a conceptual proof of concept.
+The goal is to make this work out of the box on any CI provider (GitHub Actions, GitLab CI, etc.) and locally on macOS and Linux, where the entire toolchain runs in a prebuilt rootless container with no host dependencies beyond Docker.
+>
+> This codebase was heavily generated using [Claude Code](https://claude.ai/code).
+Code quality is not a priority - the focus is on demonstrating the overall concept and combining building blocks.

 Proof of concept for easy (CI) image management, which is also transferable to any kind of prebuilt images provided;
 e.g. runtime images.